 When the TXVECTOR parameter SECURE_LTF_FLAG is set to 1, Secure HE-LTFs as defined in 27.3.18d (Construction of Secure HE-LTF), are used and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 µs, see Figure 27-46c (HE Ranging NDP format with Secure HE-LTFs).
 For the secure HE-LTF symbol or Packet Extension field with zero power GI, the time domain signal has zero power during the period of the GI.
-The total number of HE-LTF symbols is the product of the number of HE-LTF repetitions N_LTF_REP and NHE-LTF, the number of HE-LTF based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams). (#2499, #4014) For Secure HE-LTF trasnmissions, the number of LTF repetitions LTF_REP shall be greater than 1.
+The total number of HE-LTF symbols is the product of the number of HE-LTF repetitions, given in LTF_REP, and NHE-LTF, the number of HE-LTF based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams). (#2499, #4014) For Secure HE-LTF trasnmissions, the number of HE-LTF repetitions given in LTF_REP shall be greater than 1.

 TGaz Editor: Change text on page 238 starting at line 3 as follows

 When the TXVECTOR parameter SECURE_LTF_FLAGis set to 1 and the NUM_USERS parameter is larger than 1, the TXVECTOR parameters LTF_KEY, NUM_STS and N_LTF_REP will be in array form with NUM_USERS entries.
-The number of Secure HE-LTF will depend on the sum of: NHE-LTF times N_LTF_REP, across all users.
+The number of Secure HE-LTF will depend on the sum of: NHE-LTF times LTF_REP, across all users.
 In this case, the repetitions of the HE-LTF symbols are repetition of the structure for HE-LTF fields.
-The randomized HE-LTF sequences are different for HE-LTF repetitions. (#2357) For Secure HE-LTF trasnmissions, the number of LTF repetitions LTF_REP shall be greater than 1.
+The randomized HE-LTF sequences are different for HE-LTF repetitions. (#2357) For Secure HE-LTF trasnmissions, the number of HE-LTF repetitions given in LTF_REP shall be greater than 1.

 TGaz Editor: Change caption on page 238 starting at line 27 as follows

-Figure 27-46d—Example of secure LTFs with NUM_USERS=2, N_STS=[2,1] and N_LTF_REP =[2,2] (#4014, #5452)
+Figure 27-46d—Example of secure LTFs with NUM_USERS=2, N_STS=[2,1] and LTF_REP =[2,2] (#4014, #5452)

 TGaz Editor: Change text on page 239 starting at line 3 as follows